Name: William Robert Pitts, Sr.

 November 19, 1911, and was a widow living in Scottsville when she met and married Mr. Pitts.
 William Robert PiItts, Sr., passed away on October 24, 1979, in Charlottesville, VA, and

 is buried at the Scottsville Baptist Church Cemetery.
-See William, Sr., and Ruth Pitts' gravestones below:
+See the gravestones of William Robert Pitts, Sr., and Ruth Pitts below:

 Besides managing a grocery store, William Robert Pitts, Sr., was also successful and busy with real estate business (he got his real estate broker's license in 1945 and worked full time in real estate), political, civic (for 33 years he worked as a Scottsville councilman and served two terms as Mayor of Scottsville), and church activities in Scottsville.
 Thanks to Mr. Pitt's son, Pat Pitts, who provided us with a copy of the following article that appeared in the Richmond Times Dispatch in 1946, we are able to learn more about his father's busy life: